 - Restrict when customers can use their coupons.
 The most common restriction is keeping users from using more than one coupon at the same time.

-- Define the amount of coupons available.
+- Define the number of coupons available.

 - Delimit a maximum amount of coupons per user.

 The Reports screen is probably the best tool on the WooCommerce arsenal.
-Here, you can see the automatically generated details of your eShop, with very complete summaries.
+Here, you can see the automatically generated details of your eShop, with complete summaries.
 The plugin measures just about everything going on the site, so here you can:

 - Check gross and net sales.
 WooCommerce will automatically show you the numbers for the last seven days, but you can choose different time frames.

-- View placed orders, items purchased, issued refunds, shipping costs taken in, used coupons, customer sales, product stock, and taxes.
+- View placed orders; items purchased, issued refunds, shipping costs taken in, used coupons, customer sales, product stock, and taxes.

 - Export all the info to CSV to add it to your books, wherever you’re managing them.